mmatyas/pegasus-frontend/README.md

 **Downloading the source**

 The project uses Git submodules.
 If you cloned the repository recursively, they are automatically cloned as well.
-If you did not, you can do it manually like this:
+In case you forget to do that, you can do it manually like this:

 ```sh
 # call this after every repo update